ValdemarOrn/NoiseInvaderVST/Readme.md

 ## How it works

-The manual contains an in-depth explanation of the how the algorithm works. **[Click to download the latest release, which includes the manual](https://github.com/ValdemarOrn/NoiseInvaderVST/releases/)**.
+The manual contains an in-depth explanation of the how the algorithm works.
+It is included with in the plugin release zip archive, but is also **[available online](https://github.com/ValdemarOrn/NoiseInvaderVST/releases/download/2016-01-12/Noise.Invader.Manual.pdf)**.

 ## Building from Source